 Considering that millennials will make up as much as 75% of the entire U.S. workforce by 2025, it behooves businesses to understand them better.

-Fortunately, Millennials are one of the most closely documented, studied, and talked about generations ever.
+Fortunately, millennials are one of the most closely documented, studied, and talked about generations ever.
 Unfortunately, there is a gaping hole in the documents, studies, and discussions regarding the wide gap between older millennials and younger ones.

-Millennials comprise anyone born between 1982 and 2004, which is a 22-year span.
+Millennials comprise anyone born between 1982 and 2004, a 22-year span.
 The older segment graduated college in the middle of the recession and watched job opportunities and entire career fields cease to exist before the ink on their final papers had dried.